Dialogue

 Student loan forgiveness is plainly unfair.
 Think about the families who saved and sacrificed to avoid borrowing.
 Think about the students who worked their way through college or gave up going to better, costlier schools.
 Or the brave men and women who served their way to a higher education in the armed forces.

 Before federal student loans, many college-goers paid their own way, chose cheaper schools, or relied on veterans’ benefits.
-By your logic, Harold, giving out loans in the first place was unfair.
-But what’s unfair is the cost of college and the burden it’s put on the poor and middle-class, who carry about $1.2 trillion in student debt.
+By your logic, giving out loans in the first place was unfair.
+What’s unfair is the cost of college and the burden it’s put on the poor and middle-class, who carry about $1.2 trillion in student debt.

 Yeah, think of those people!
 Now imagine you go to prison under an unjust law.
 Should you have to serve out your time simply because others screwed by that same law served out theirs?